-- Register as a researcher: This one-time researcher registration process is easy and also includes the creation of an online account.
-With this account, you'll be able to request material for use in our reading room and track the status of your requests.
+Register as a researcher: This one-time researcher registration process is easy and also includes the creation of an online account.
+With this account, you'll be able to request material for use in our reading room or to be reproduced, and to track the status of your requests.

-- Request the material you want to use: Submit your requests 2 full business days in advance of your visit.
+Request the material you want to use: Submit your requests 4 full business days in advance of your visit.
 Most of our collections are stored at the Library Service Center, our off-site repository.
+Please note: Restricted collections that need screening by staff my take longer than 4 days to be made available.
+You will receive an email once your materials arrive on-site and are ready to be viewed.

-- We will need to take photograph of you to include in your researcher account.
+We will need to take a photograph of you to include in your researcher account.
 This is required and allows us to confirm your identity each time you visit our reading room.
 Your photo will be confidential, and we will not share it.

-What can I bring into the reading room?
+What can you bring into the reading room?

 - Cellphone (set to silent or vibrate)